open-access-policies/health-tech/_operational_policies/OP-POL-001.md

 - **Separation of Duties:** Key management roles and responsibilities shall be formally assigned and separated to prevent any single individual from having unilateral control over a key's lifecycle.
 - **Least Privilege:** Access to cryptographic keys shall be restricted to the minimum necessary for an individual or system to perform its authorized function.
 - **Key Escrow:** Critical encryption keys required for data recovery shall be securely escrowed.
-The process for accessing escrowed keys must require documented approval from at least two authorized individuals.
+The process for accessing escrowed keys shall require documented approval from at least two authorized individuals.
 - **Audit Trail:** All key management activities, including generation, distribution, rotation, and destruction, shall be logged in a secure, immutable audit trail and monitored for anomalies.

 **3.2.2 Key Generation**